nathaliemayor/Causal_Econometrics/README.md

 <a id="4">[4]</a>
 Card, David, and Alan B. Krueger (1994).
 Minimum Wages and Employment: A Case Study of the New Jersey and Pennsylvania Fast Food Industries.
 American Economic Review, 84:4, 772–793.

+<a id="5">[5]</a>
+Angrist, J., & Evans, W. (1998).
+Children and Their Parents' Labor Supply: Evidence from Exogenous Variation in Family Size.
+The American Economic Review, 88(3), 450- 477.